 Bus transfer from Treviso Airport to Venice

-Alternatively, the Barzi bus costs the same and takes around 40 mins to reach Venice.
-However, the downside is this bus stops at Tronchetto, which is further out and a much less convenient drop-off location.
+Or, the Barzi bus costs the same and takes around 40 mins to reach Venice.
+The downside is this bus stops at Tronchetto, which is further out and a much less convenient drop-off location.

-Youre probably wondering about the public transport in Venice.
-Normally this would be where we talk about your options of taxi, bus, subway and such, but you wont find such talk when it comes to Venice!
-As the city is essentially standing on stilts, theres no roads, no cars, no buses and certainly no subways (the salt water tends to turn them pretty rusty).
-No, youre best getting around Venice by foot or by water.
+You're probably wondering about the public transport in Venice.
+Normally this would be where we talk about your options of taxi, bus, subway and such, but you won't find such talk when it comes to Venice!
+As the city is essentially standing on stilts, there are no roads, no cars, no buses and certainly no subways (the salt water tends to turn them pretty rusty).
+No, you're best getting around Venice by foot or by water.

 Should I travel through Venice on foot?

 As with all cities, but especially when it comes to Venice, we believe the best way to explore is to walk.
-The city centre is fairly compact, with a walk from Piazza San Marco to the Rialto Bridge only taking about 10 mins.
-That being said, its still worth packing a pair of comfy shoes, just in case the flip flops dont cut it.
+The city centre is fairly compact, with a walk from Piazza San Marco to the Rialto Bridge only taking about 10 minutes.

-Moreover, we think walking is the absolute best way to get lost in Venices myriad of side streets and alleys.
+To add to this, we think walking is the absolute best way to get lost in Venice's myriad of side streets and alleys.
 Trust us, getting lost is the only way to truly discover all the hidden restaurants, bars, shops, workshops and boutiques.
-Planning is great, but the best moments are often unscripted!
+Planning is great, but the best moments are often unscripted.

 Should I travel through Venice by boat?

-Although walking gives the most intimate experience of the city, unfortunately most of us dont have the time to wander every meandering Venetian street.
-If times a factor, nothing gets you around the city faster than the vaporetto which is the citys water bus.
+Although walking gives the most intimate experience of the city, unfortunately most of us don't have the time to wander through every meandering Venetian street.
+If time's a factor, nothing gets you around the city faster than the vaporetto which is the city's water bus.